ElliotKillick/qvm-create-windows-qube/README.md

 ## Installation

-1. Download the [installation script](https://raw.githubusercontent.com/crazyqube/qvm-create-windows-qube/master/install-qvm-create-windows-qube.sh) by right-clicking then selecting "Save as..."
+1. Download the [installation script](https://raw.githubusercontent.com/crazyqube/qvm-create-windows-qube/master/install.sh) by right-clicking then selecting "Save as..."
-2. Copy "install-qvm-create-windows-qube.sh" into Dom0 by running the following command in Dom0: `qvm-run -p QUBE_SCRIPT_IS_LOCATED_ON 'cat $HOME/Downloads/install-qvm-create-windows-qube.sh' > install-qvm-create-windows-qube.sh`
+2. Copy "install.sh" into Dom0 by running the following command in Dom0: `qvm-run -p <qube_script_is_located_on> 'cat $HOME/Downloads/install.sh' > install-qvm-create-windows-qube.sh`
 3. Review the code of `install-qvm-create-windows-qube.sh` to ensure its integrity
 4. Run `chmod +x install-qvm-create-windows-qube.sh && ./install-qvm-create-windows-qube.sh` in Dom0
 5. Review the code of the resulting `qvm-create-windows-qube.sh`

-Pro Tip: Use `cat -v` during code review so [terminal escape sequences aren't interpreted](https://ma.ttias.be/terminal-escape-sequences-the-new-xss-for-linux-sysadmins/)
+Pro Tip: Use `cat -v` for code review so [terminal escape sequences aren't interpreted](https://ma.ttias.be/terminal-escape-sequences-the-new-xss-for-linux-sysadmins/)

 ## Usage